jschlot/Anvil/README.md

 A simple Bootstrap page, containing:
 * the reference HTML template that all other templates are based on

-###basic-angular.html
+###basic-knockout.html
-A simple AngularJS module, containing:
+A simple KnockoutJS module, containing:
 * an basic viewModel that holds an array that we display in a repeater

 ###basic-angular.html